btholt/complete-intro-to-containers/lessons/buildah.md

 order: 8.0
 title: "Buildah"
 section: "OCI (Non-Docker) Containers"
+description: "There are alternatives to Docker.
+Buildah is a tool that allows you to build new containers.
+It actually allows many different ways of building containers, from writing bash scripts that define the containers to building containers interactively.
+Brian shows how to build a OCI container with a Dockerfile via Buildah."
 ---

 **NOTE**: Both of these tools _only work in Linux_.
 If you're using Windows and WSL, this work seamlessly.
 If you're on macOS, this will not work.
 You could try to run this within [the Buildah container][buildah-container] off of Docker Hub.
 This container has both Buildah and Podman.
 This is what I'm going to do.